 River Strike Indicators £4.25

 Self adhesive, pinch on, foam bite indicators.
 These are by far the best strike/bite indicators to use for river fly fishing as they are virtually weightless, give little wind resistance and, therefore, cast well on light river rods/lines.
 I use them for upstream nymphing by attaching one to the leader where it is knotted to the braided loop.
 They do not peel, fade or suffer from colour run.
 The closed cell foam won't get waterlogged like yarn indicators.
 The aggressive, waterproof adhesive backing, stays on the leader until you decide to remove it - and will leave minimal residue when it is removed.
-Available in yellow and red - I carry both to cover all light situations.
+Available in red, yellow and pink - I carry all three to cover differing light situations.
 Each sheet contains 32 punch-out indicators in two different sizes.
 Useful for Czech Nymphing.

 International Postage £3.00